 James Madison’s Montpelier—Montpelier Station

-There are over 8 miles of walking trails within James Madison’s Montpelier estate, winding through horse pastures, wildflower meadows, and forests.
+There are over eight miles of walking trails within James Madison’s Montpelier estate, winding through horse pastures, wildflower meadows, and forests.
 Plan your route along a few of the different trail loops to catch stunning views of the Blue Ridge Mountains.
-One of the most popular trails filled with history, the Montpelier Civil War Trail is a one mile trail that follows the path of McGowan’s Brigade, passing the archaeological remains of a Confederate winter camp.
-This route also connects to the farm of George Gilmore, a Black man who was born into slavery in 1810 but would live to become a farmer and landowner after Emancipation swept through the South.
+Within the system, the Montpelier Civil War Trail is a one mile path that follows the footsteps of McGowan’s Brigade, passing the archaeological remains of a Confederate winter camp.
+This route also connects to the farm of George Gilmore, a Black man who was born into slavery in 1810 but would live to become a farmer and landowner after Emancipation.

 Appomattox Court House National Historical Park—Appomattox